cbeauchesne/flask-camp/cms/README.md

 * [ ] follow list: get all changes made to documents in the user's follow list
 * [ ] logs
   * [ ] All admin/moderator actions
+* [ ] user flag: any user can add any flag/value to any document

 ## Stack